Here is how to hunt the rut correctly this year.

 Consider cutting back on hunting before the rut.

-Many hunters might consider it blasphemy to think about missing opening morning of archery season.
+Many bowhunters might consider it blasphemy to think about missing opening morning of archery season.
 However, there is something to be said for skipping the early season and pre-rut and waiting for when the hot does will be driving the bucks mad.

 First off, hunting less in the early season will throw the deer off a bit.
 Like it or not, they probably already know you take the first couple weeks of archery season off to hunt.
 Holding off during the early season might get them to think you've moved on and aren't hunting anymore.
 The second thing it does is it makes your hunting area a sanctuary.
 As the neighbors are applying hunting pressure all around you, the deer are going to go to where the hunters aren't.
 Which is your land!

-By the time the rut gets here, the deer are relaxed and too distracted by breeding to even think about you being there.
+By the time the rut gets here, the deer woods are relaxed and the bucks are too distracted by breeding to even think about you being there.
 Until it's too late for that big buck.
 Don't believe me that being patient works?
 Hunting season here in Michigan starts October 1.
 But my uncle has focused primarily on starting his hunting in late October or even early November.
 Either way, he hasn't headed out until the main phase of the rut has started the last several seasons.
 Last year it produced a wide, beautiful 127-inch 9-pointer and the year before that it was a 133-inch 9-pointer.
 A few years before that it was a gorgeous 125-inch 8-pointer.
 Who wouldn't be happy with a few seasons like that?

 Stay out all day during the whitetail rut.